tinyx3k/ransomware.live/docs/README.md

 🕓 There have been `154` posts within the `month of december`

-📅 There have been `879` posts within the `last 90 days`
+📅 There have been `877` posts within the `last 90 days`

 🏚 There have been `3258` posts since the `1st January 2022`

-📸 There are `110` ransomware goup hosts screenshots
+📸 There are `111` ransomware group host screenshots

 📝 There are `88` ransomware notes

 🚀 There have been `2252` posts `last year`

-🐣 There have been `5544` posts `since the dawn of ransomwatch`
+🐣 There have been `5544` posts `since the dawn of ransomware.live`

 ⚙️ There are `70` custom parsers indexing posts